-The very first part of your foot to strike the ground in running has major implications for injury prevention.
-More research strengthens the argument that high bending strain and damaging pressures on the foot can be easily avoided in running by making initial ground-contact towards the outer-side of the forefoot, just under the 5th toe.
+The very first part of your foot that should land on the ground when running is your forefoot as it has major implications for injury prevention.
+For instance, research has found that high bending strain and damaging pressures on the foot can be easily avoided in running by making initial ground-contact towards the outer-side of the forefoot, just under the 4th and 5th toes.
 Read more here about the full advantage and mechanical relevance of touching-down first under the 5th toe, not under the big-toe, nor on the heel (heel strike) in running.

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.